use-ink/ink-docs/docs/getting-started/creating.md

 [Flipper Example Source Code](https://github.com/paritytech/ink/blob/v3.0.0-rc1/examples/flipper/lib.rs)

 The Flipper contract is nothing more than a `bool` which gets flipped from true to false through the `flip()` function.
-We won't go so deep into the details of this source code because we will be walking you through the steps to build a more advanced contract!

 ## Testing Your Contract